 Argyll jackets can be worn with either semi dress sporrans for more formal functions, or leather day sporrans for less formal occasions.
 Generally, full dress sporrans are not worn with Argyll jackets.

-Tweed Argyll Jackets are the daytime equivalent of the wool Argyll jacket, and are particularly suited to outdoor daytime events.
+Tweed Jackets are the daytime equivalent of the wool Argyll jacket, and are particularly suited to outdoor daytime events.

 They are usually made from durable tweed material with horn buttons, and feature the same construction as the standard Argyll jacket.